VanOvermeire/rusty-cdk/README.md

 - try to replace syn and serde with more something more lightweight (at compile time) - facet?
   - note that `Value` is exposed in some cases...
 - switch to uploading template to s3? helps avoid the 51 kb limit
-- add more to the example(s) directory and refer user to that and the tests in cloud-infra; add readme to examples (generate?)
+- add more to the example(s) directory and refer user to that and the tests in cloud-infra; add readme to examples with more info
+- add docs with example code to all builders
 - borrow all the things? see borrowing-example branch for an example
   - the gain in performance was not that impressive
 - help with avoiding missing IAM permissions? perhaps by having user optionally pass in cargo toml(s)